 Know Your Student Loan Debt

-Even though it can take several decades to repay student loans, many students don’t know how much they’ve borrowed.
+Even though it can take several decades to repay student loans, many students don’t know how much they borrowed.
 Most don’t know how much money they need to borrow in the first place.

 “Many students look back on their educational experiences with some regret about the financial circumstances,” the duo wrote.
 “Some wish they had not gone to college in the first place, while others wish they had borrowed less or earned a different degree.”

-College students also are unaware what their education is costing them, the report found.
-Only 52 percent of students were able to identify what they paid for their first year of college, and that was within a $5,000 range.
-Of the remaining students, a quarter underestimated the cost and 7 percent said they did not know.
+College students are also unaware of what their education is costing them, the report found.
+Only 52% of students were able to identify what they paid for their first year of college, and that was within a $5,000 range.
+Of the remaining students, a quarter underestimated the cost and seven percent said they did not know.

 You can obtain a credit report to determine the company that currently is servicing your student loan and contact them.
-Your college also might be able to help you contact the correct lender.
-Because of how private loans are reported, it’s a good idea to get a credit report from all three credit reporting agencies: Experian, TransUnion, and Equifax.
+Your school also might be able to help you contact the correct lender.
+Because of how private loans are reported, it’s a good idea to get a credit report from all three credit reporting agencies; Experian, TransUnion and Equifax.